itplr-kosit/validator/README.md

 # Validator

 The validator is an XML validation-engine.
-It validates XML documents against XML Schema and Schematrons depending on self defined [scenarios](docs/configurations) which are used to fully configure the validation process.
+It validates XML documents against XML Schema and Schematron Rules depending on self defined [scenarios](docs/configurations) which are used to fully configure the validation process.
 The validator always outputs a [validation report in XML](docs/configurations.md#validators-report) including all validation errors and data about the validation.

 ## Packages